13 mistakes you can make when preparing and leading a webinar

 Well, nothing is further from the truth.

-You need to be heard clearly through the overall communication noise and reach out to your target group.
+If you want to get rid of such webinar mistakes, you need to be heard clearly through the overall communication noise and reach out to your target group.
 Depending on whom you want to connect with, you should consider different channels.
 The most popular ones are, without doubt, social media communities that gather people who are interested in a given topic.
 You should also consider a newsletter, or if you invite special guests then engage with their audience too.

 4. Not making use of its full potential